-SlowFarm is the place where SlowFood is produced and SlowTourism is practised, where traditional knowledge meets new technology for developing new products, new (touristic) services and new supply chains for stimulating rural economies.
+SlowFarm is the place where SlowFood is produced and SlowTourism is practiced, where traditional knowledge meets new technology for developing new products, new (touristic) services and new supply chains for stimulating rural economies.
 Slowfarm contributes with its innovations and activities to the self-esteem and pride of people in rural areas.

 SlowFarm stimulates innovation capacity of SME's in the rural environment by empowering them with new knowledge, partnerships, networks and tools.
 Slowfarm creates networks through NSR where (young) people cooperate with traditional SME's in order to develop new services for food and leisure and to develop new supply chains between rural and urban areas.

 Traditional knowledge has created a plenitude of tasteful food products.
-Many of these products are hardly produced anymore because of industrialisation food production, (hygienic) regulations, loss of knowledge and others.
+Many of these products are hardly produced anymore because of industrialization food production, (hygienic) regulations, loss of knowledge and others.
 Traditional food processing knowledge combined with modern scientific insights will yield new locally produced traditional food products which match modern hygienic standards and processing conditions with maintaining traditional food character and taste.

 Hospitality on farms and other rural institutes provide opportunities for urban citizens for enjoying, experiencing and learning about good food production and natural and cultural heritage.
 Rural hospitality has the potential to create togetherness and understanding between urban and rural citizens.
 Rural hospitality provides the basis for appreciation of quality rural produced food products and opens up possibilities for developing regional food systems.